Getting started with the fabric8 Kubernetes Java client

 Fabric8 is much more than a simple Java Kubernetes REST client.
 Its features include a rich domain-specific language (DSL), a model for advanced code handling and manipulation, extension hooks, a mock server for testing, and many client-side utilities.
 In addition to hooks for building new extensions, the fabric8 Kubernetes Java client has extensions for Knative, Tekton, Kubernetes Service Catalog, Red Hat OpenShift Service Catalog, and Kubernetes Assertions.

-Many popular projects use fabric8, including Quarkus, Apache Camel, Apache Spark, and many more.
+Also, many popular projects use fabric8 Kubernetes client extensions, including Quarkus, Apache Camel, Apache Spark, and many more.
 See which projects work with this Kubernetes and OpenShift Java client here.

 Using fabric8 with Kubernetes